fuuwille/zuord.js/web/docs/zuord/introduction.md

 However, TypeScript has a key limitation: **it cannot statically infer return types of runtime data manipulations.** Especially in functions like merge, pick, and omit, static type checking becomes difficult when types depend on runtime data shapes.

-## Existing Solutions: Runtime Schemas
+## Existing Workarounds: Runtime Schemas

 Many solutions address this limitation by relying on explicitly defined runtime schemas.
 Schemas describe the data structure and enhance type safety for transformation operations.
 But these approaches: